gilmoregrills/soft/README.md

 ![soft era syntax theme screenshot](screenshot.png)

-Uses [lush.nvim](https://github.com/rktjmp/lush.nvim/) for theme creation with colours copied from [ soft-era-vim ](https://github.com/soft-aesthetic/soft-era-vim) and [ soft-era-vscode ](https://github.com/soft-aesthetic/soft-era-vs-code).
+Copies structure from [ymir.nvim](https://github.com/Ronxvier/ymir.nvim) for theme creation with colours copied from [ soft-era-vim ](https://github.com/soft-aesthetic/soft-era-vim) and [ soft-era-vscode ](https://github.com/soft-aesthetic/soft-era-vs-code).

-Tries to support plugins that I use, which is why there are sections for telescope, which-key, and mini.indentscope, but if it doesn't play nicely with any other plugins then please feel free to create an issue/PR.
+Tries to support plugins that I use, which is why there are groups sections for telescope, which-key, and mini.indentscope, but if it doesn't play nicely with any other plugins then please feel free to create an issue/PR.

 Also uses italics for some highlight groups, so there's that :)